SANICLE Overview Information

 People take sanicle for swollen airways (bronchitis) and cough.

 Be careful not to confuse sanicle (Sanicula europaea) with Prunella vulgaris, both of which are known as “self-heal.”
 Also be careful not to confuse Sanicula europaea with Astrantia major, both of which are known as “sanicle.”

 Sanicle seems to thin mucus to make it easier to cough up.

 - Swollen airways (bronchitis).

 SANICLE Side Effects & Safety

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of sanicle during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking sanicle if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Stomach or intestinal disorders (such as ulcers, ulcerative colitis, and other digestive tract problems): Sanicle can make these conditions worse.
 Don’t use sanicle if you have stomach or intestinal problems.